mmomtchev/magickwand.js/README.md

 ### Rebuilding from git or using an externally provided ImageMagick library

-* In order to regenerate the C++ wrapping code, you will need SWIG JavaScript Evolution 5.0.10 - available using the [`mmomtchev/setup-swig`](https://github.com/mmomtchev/setup-swig/) Github action or from [`conan`](https://github.com/mmomtchev/swig-conan)
+* In order to regenerate the C++ wrapping code, you will need SWIG JavaScript Evolution 5.0.10 - available as a xPack [`@mmomtchev/swig-xpack`](https://github.com/mmomtchev/swig-xpack)
-* Alternatively, if you don't want to rebuild SWIG JSE yourself, the SWIG-generated wrappers are included in the published `npm` packages
+* The SWIG-generated wrappers for the included ImageMagick distribution are included in the published `npm` packages
-* Or - you can simply download the `./swig` directory from [the latest working build](https://github.com/mmomtchev/magickwand.js/actions/workflows/test-dev.yml?query=branch%3Amain) - it is the artifact called `swig`

 * Recursively clone the repo
 ```shell